Control cache age

 The data in the layer can change on the server.
 Therefore, the CDN and your browser check for updates periodically.
 The amount of time, in minutes, between these checks is referred to as the maximum cache age.
 Once the maximum cache age is reached, the cache is refreshed.
 Fewer checks for updates means improved performance; however, it also means people who are using the public layer without signing in to your organization (anonymous users) wait longer to see the latest data.

-You can increase the maximum cache age setting, thereby decreasing the frequency with which the browser and CDN check for changes.
+You can increase the maximum cache age setting, which decreases the frequency with which the browser and CDN check for changes.

 Before increasing the maximum cache age on a layer you share with the public, consider the following: